amcharts/tools/autoGuides/README.md

 # amCharts Plugin: Auto Guides

-Version: 1.0.2
+Version: 1.2

 ## Description

 Automatically add guides to mark out preset days, like weekends using guides.

-Current version of the plugin supports date-based Serial charts only.
+Current version of the plugin supports date-based Serial charts and Stock Chart only.

 ## Installation